 Sex Education is a brilliantly created, developed and acted piece of tv.

 Yes, there are laugh-out-loud moments, but more importantly, it tackles some serious real-world issues that everybody can identify with.

-As a result, similar to the Spanish drama Elite, nothing is off limits.
+As a result, similar to the Spanish drama Elite, nothing is off-limits.
 That said, it is not gratuitous for the sake of it.
-Every episode and there are eight of them, tackles another weird and wonderful problem.
+Every episode tackles another weird and wonderful problem.

 The characters develop as the show goes on and it becomes quite clear that everybody, no matter how good you think they have it, is facing their own set of problems.

 However, the series is not without its flaws.
 The pacing can be uneven, with some subplots dragging on longer than necessary.
 Additionally, the show's mixed aesthetic of British and American high school cultures can sometimes be jarring, confusing the setting and occasionally breaking immersion.